Ever had a client you had to educate?

-You know, they want to change the design of their Web site, or brochure, and “just want you to switch a few things around”?
+You know, they want to change the design of their Web site, and “just want you to switch a few things around”?
 And, it shouldn’t be a big deal…

 But, of course, if you do, the pages won’t flow properly, the code will break, and it won’t load properly.

 Don’t argue based on design principles

 Your instinct may be to talk about design integrity, being search-engine friendly, or compliance with web standards.
 But your client isn’t a techie (that’s why you are at an impasse in the first place).
 She’s in the insurance, hardware, or accounting business.
 She’s not a graphic designer or a Web developer, and doesn’t speak “design.”